StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 julia>
 ```

-If above procedure fails, if present, try to delete the Manifest.toml file and repeat above steps.
+If the above procedure fails, if present, try to delete the Manifest.toml file and repeat the above steps.
 As mentioned above, these steps are only needed the first time.

 The next step assumes your Julia setup includes `Pkg`, `DrWatson`, `Pluto` and `PlutoUI`.